Overview

 • Stroll around the enchanting town of Pokhara, enjoying the bustling nature of the city.

-Trek Journey to Annapurna Circuit
+Journey to Annapurna Circuit Trek

 One of our representatives will greet you at the airport upon your arrival in Nepal.
 They will assist you to the hotel, and you may utilize the rest of the day unwinding.
 Before our team members depart for the day, we will go through the itinerary before we start the journey the next day.